The Best Blender for Making Smoothies, Crushing Ice and More

 Blending food can be a messy business, so it’s important to keep your blender clean.
 It goes without saying that the jar should be washed with soap and water, but you should also be mindful to wipe down the outside with a damp cloth.

 If you’re like us, you want all your favorite recipes to turn out fabulous every single time you make them.
 That means opting for the best tasting ingredients and the best tools.
 While picking your favorite brand of chocolate chips or bacon is a task, it’s a delicious one to be relished.
 Choosing the best gadgets and gear for your kitchen, though, is another story.
 Unless you buy several stand mixers or food processors and put them through their paces, how can you ever know which will make your recipes turn out their best?
 That’s where our Test Kitchen comes in.
-Our culinary experts tried dozens of products our Test Kitchen—testing your recipes—to find out which brands came out on top.
+Read about our rigorous testing process, and find more of our favorite brands.